beastbytes/yii-rbam/docs/source/itemEnums.rst

     .. php:method:: getItemName()

-        Returns the name of the RBAC Item - Permission or Role
+        Returns the fully qualified name of the RBAC Item - Permission or Role

-        :returns: The name of the RBAC Item
+        :returns: The fully qualified name of the RBAC Item
         :rtype: string

-.. _prefix-attribute
+.. _prefix-attribute:
 Prefix Attribute
 ----------------